brennodemarchi/portfolio/content/en-us/about/cv in english.md

 **2021** | Teaching Internship in the course "Elective Tutorship IV - Anthropology and Sound", under the supervision of Prof. Dr. Viviane Vedana, in the Bachelor's degree course in Anthropology at the Federal University of Santa Catarina (UFSC).

 **2019-2021** | Podcast from Mars ["Podcast de Marte"] : a narrative podcast to critically reflect on our society.
 Production, script, host and editing: Brenno Brandalise Demarchi.
 Available in Brazilian Portuguese at: https://linktr.ee/podcastdemarte.
-For more information [[Software - GESTCOM - Gestão Comercial - ETEC (2014)|click here]].
+For more information [[Audio - Podcast from Mars|click here]].

 **2019** | Teaching Internship in the course "Introduction to Anthropology", Teaching Internship selected through a recruitment and selection process, in the course "Introduction to Anthropology", given in the 1st year of the Social Sciences undergraduation course, at the Faculty of Philosophy and Sciences of the São Paulo State University - Brazil, supervised by Dr. Antonio Mendes da Costa Braga.